Snow pelted against my poncho.

-The landscape was filled with cacti, dried bushes and lakes as we continued the bus ride up the mountains.
+Cacti, dried bushes and lakes filled the landscape as we continued the bus ride up the mountains.
 It was hot and sunny, fit for such plants.

 The second stop was much more interesting.
 Pumapampa is the name of the great endless plains and Pumashimi is a little heart-shaped pond (or shape of the puma’s mouth) with supposedly seven shades of blue.